Ancient Native American canoe pulled from Lake Waccamaw in southeastern NC

 The chief of the Waccamaw Siouan tribe, Michael Jacobs, said it's rare to find pieces of history like this one.
 The canoe is a symbol of nearly 1,000 years of Native American culture in southeastern North Carolina.

 "That canoe at 28 feet long would have carried many a brave.
-We feel like in our heart, it's a history that we're still exploring and understanding because this is the first time we've had access," Chief Jacobs said.
+We feel like in our heart, it's a history that we're still exploring and understanding because this is the first time we've had access," Chief Jacobs said in an interview with local new station WECT.

 Eli Hill is one of three teenagers who stumbled upon it while swimming in the lake during the summer of 2021.